The ONLY Landscaping Email Marketing Guide You Need

 • Referral credit offer

-• Reminders to validity or recharge subscription packages
+• Reminders to the validity or recharge subscription packages

 • Company announcements